Skip to Content

 The carousel ride and market vendors set up on Broad Street

 For over a decade, the Oxford Christmas market has added fun and festivity to this city that’s already so beautiful at Christmas.
-During two weeks in December, the center of town is occupied by vendors and performers showcasing the best music and products in the area.
+During three weeks in December, the center of town is occupied by vendors and performers showcasing the best music and products in the area.
+This year, the market is scheduled for November 30 through December 23, 2023.

 Shopping and eating at the market